A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Conclusions

 \section{Conclusions}

 In this study, we consider multi-objective hyperparameter optimization with iterative learning procedures.
 Our interest centers on how trajectory information affects the distribution of trade-offs and on how to leverage this information to perform an effective and efficient search for trade-offs.
 To this end, we extend the conventional MOHPO problem to EMOHPO by including the training epoch as an explicit decision variable so as to reveal the trade-offs that may occur along trajectories.
-These frequently overlooked trade-offs play a beneficial role in decision-making for ML model deployment with retraining schemes.
+These frequently overlooked trade-offs play a beneficial role in decision-making for addressing overfitting issue and optimizing ML model deployment with retraining schemes.
 As there are no algorithms specially designed to handle EMOHPO, we then propose the TMOBO algorithm to first sample the hyperparameter setting with the largest trajectory-based contribution and then determine when to early stop the training with it based on the trajectory predictions of GP models.

-Through numerical experiments on synthetic simulations and hyperparameter tuning benchmarks, TMOBO has demonstrated its advantage in locating better solutions by exploiting the trajectory information compared to traditional multi-objective optimization methods.
+Through experiments on synthetic simulations and hyperparameter tuning benchmarks, TMOBO has demonstrated its advantage in locating better solutions by exploiting the trajectory information compared to traditional multi-objective optimization methods.
 Considering that the iterative processing procedure inherent in many real-world simulations or experiments, such as drug design and material engineering, shares similar characteristics with the training of ML models, it is meaningful to explore the formulation of EMOHPO problems across a variety of practical scenarios and to extend the success of TMOBO algorithm in this study.
 However, optimizing the TEHVI acquisition function remains challenging.
 Therefore, further exploitation is needed to derive an analytical form of TEHVI or to develop more efficient approximations.
-Another research direction involves examining how the integration of dependent objectives or learning curves into GP modeling as well as the optimization framework can further enhance the decision-making processes.